tlaze/pos-project/README.md

 - ✅ Pinia for global state management
 - ✅ Order summary and mock payment form with input validation
 - ✅ Checkout flow with confirmation screen and order ID
+- ✅ Send menu items to websocket for kitchen dashboard
 - ✅ Persistent cart state using `pinia-plugin-persistedstate`
 - ✅ Unit testing for Pinia stores using Vitest